margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 "Yea, though I walk through the shadow of death, I shall fear no evil, for thy rod and thy staff shall comfort me for all the rest of the days of my life."
 This is the shadow side to who you are.
 There's a gentle soul beneath it all, waiting to unfold into greatness, and ready to smile at all of the humanity and all of the human race.
 There's a heart waiting to sing in the post office and the laundry room.
 It's amazing, and beautiful how God led his people out of slavery.
 It's not God's purpose for man to be enslaved.
 God leads his people through the wilderness.

+## Sprouting Up ##
+An idea from within sprouts up.
+It starts as a small seed of intuition reminding someone of something latent, a memory of the past, a tale in the family.
+Cultivating a love for this small seed lets it grow into a greater reality.
+It grows and grows into its full self.
+The idea from within the home that's already there becomes a full garden, a full way of being.

 ## The Ocean ##
 The ocean crashes every day upon the shore.